friflo/Friflo.Json.Fliox/Engine/README.md

 1. Data is organized by a set of entities.
 Each entity contains an arbitrary set of components.
   Components can be added / removed to / from an entities at any time.
-  This software pattern is used to avoid deep class inheritance - a characteristic specific to [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming).
+  This software pattern is used to avoid deep class inheritance - a characteristic specific to [OOP - Wikipedia](https://en.wikipedia.org/wiki/Object-oriented_programming).
   It simplifies the creation of decoupled code which is harder to achieve in OOP.

 2. Entity queries from an entity container are fast and efficient compared to queries in an OOP architecture.